neptune2/EleksTube-IPS-Retro-Nixie-Digits/README.md

 # Bonus
-There are an additional additional digits you can extract.
+There are additional digits you can extract.

 Punk digits:
 ```cpp